Accountants for Sole Trader

 DO SOLE TRADERS NEED AN ACCOUNTANT?

-Although hiring an accountant is not legally required when operating as a sole trader there are various benefits to doing so.
+Although hiring an accountant is not legally required when operating as a sole trader, there are clear benefits to investing in professional sole trader accounting services — particularly when it comes to staying compliant with HMRC and making the most of available tax reliefs.

 Do I legally need an accountant?